carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-virtual-class-destructor.rst

 Finds virtual classes whose destructor is neither public and virtual nor protected and non-virtual.
-A virtual class's destructor should be specified in one of these ways to prevent undefined behaviour.
+A virtual class's destructor should be specified in one of these ways to prevent undefined behavior.

 This check implements
 `C.35 <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor-virtual>`_